Alwinator/aw-watcher-utilization/README.md

 2. Unzip as `aw-watcher-utilization` folder.
 3. Move the folder to the directly ActivityWatch is installed (depends on your setup).
 For example, on Windows: `C:\Users\<USER>\AppData\Local\activitywatch\activitywatch\aw-watcher-utilization`
 4. Go to the [config directory](https://docs.activitywatch.net/en/latest/directories.html#config).
 In the `aw-qt` directory, find the `aw-qt.toml` file.
 5. Add the `aw-watcher-utilization` to `autostart_modules` to enable auto-start.
+Make sure to remove the `#` before autostart_modules in case there are any.
 It should look like this:

 `aw-qt.toml`:
 ```